ryman1/keeweb-wiki/Releasing.md

 11. refresh release draft page, set tag to `vX.Y.Z` and save draft
 12. ❗️ this is the last point to abort
 12. push `master` with tags &rarr; ⚠️ all pending issues are now closed
-13. publish the release &rarr; ⚠️ at this point, users can download this release
+13. publish saved release draft &rarr; ⚠️ at this point, users can download this release
 14. push `gh-pages` &rarr; ⚠️ the software becomes available online and for auto-update

 Final check